urbanspectra-nyc/polylingo/scripts/README.md

 # Copy FIVE lines above and add to local script to load and test these bash functions.
 ```

 #### FUNCTION INDEX
+- Function names and test names must stay synced.
+Function tags can span 2+ categories.
+- This README.md file helps us organize both tests and code in [asdf bash functions](asdf-bash-functions.sh).
+- Each asdf bash function is supported by one or more tests expressed as yaml files.

 - FUNCTION INDEX: [ preserveStates, gettersBatch, setupConfigs, loggers, setters, ops, teardowns ]